Nissan VQ engine: VQ38HR

 By 2007, Nissan's ambition to increase the competitiveness of the Z33 chassis in Super Taikyu racing resulted in the development of a larger displacement engine based on the original VQ35HR Block.
+It featured the same bore but longer-throw crankshaft (bore × stroke: 95.5 mm × 88.4 mm).
 The end result was the VQ38HR powered Nismo Type 380RS-C which went on to dominate ST class 1 racing.
 The 3.8-liter racing engine in the 380RS-C develops maximum power of more than 294 kW, and maximum torque of 421 Nm.
 In order to use this new engine in Super GT GT500, limited numbers of the engine were reproduced in the street-legal Fairlady Z Nismo Type 380RS.
 The VQ38HR engine mounted in the 380RS is a detuned, street version of the racing engine used in the 380RS-C. The engine displacement remains the same, while the intake manifold and exhaust, air-fuel ratio, ignition timing, VTC and other specs have been optimized for street use.
 The engine produces maximum power of 257 kW at 7200 rpm, and maximum torque of 397 Nm at 4800 rpm.

 The VQ38HR fitted to the following vehicles: